gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 the best archer in Starboard Town, so that meant Marq as his spearman, and Armaend and Donaien made six.

 The next question was how to get to the *Presumption*.
-"I can hlep with that," Vurt said.
+"I can help with that," Vurt said.
 "I left a few presents on the stairs in case anyone came snooping."